florianjosefreheis/open-my-calendar/README.md

 # README

-This is the README for your extension "open-my-calendar".
-This extention easaly allows you to open pre-defined calender urls via the VSCode command palette.
+This extention easily allows you to open pre-defined calender urls via the VSCode command palette.

 ## Features